schilltyler/capstone/ObsidianVault/Lectures/Slides/Topics/linux-basics.md

 :::

+- A process is essentially a container for resources required to run a program: memory, file descriptors, scheduling parameters, etc.
 - All userland code runs inside _some_ process context.
 - A process is identified by a PID (process ID).
-- A process is essentially a container for resources required to run a program: memory, file descriptors, scheduling parameters, etc.
+- PIDs are globally unique
+- PPID = parent PID
 - Code actually runs via one or more threads within the process.
 ---
 <!-- slide template="[[Base Slide]]" -->

 ::: title

-#### Threads
+#### `procfs`

 :::
+-  `/proc` is a pseudo-filesystem that contains runtime system information about processes and the kernel.
+- i.e. a virtual file system that presents information or functionality not stored on a physical disk
+- **Examples**:
+  - `/proc/<PID>/maps` – memory mappings of a process.
+  - `/proc/<PID>/fd/` – symbolic links to file descriptors of a process.

-- The actual _unit of execution_.
+  - `/proc/<PID>/cmdline`: commandline (argv) of the process
-- Each thread has its own CPU state (registers, stack pointer).
-- Linux implements threads as processes that share many resources (e.g., memory, FD table).
-- On ARM64, each thread can independently run on any available CPU core.
+  - `/proc/<PID>/status` information about the process (name, pid, ppid ..etc)
+  - can reference current process via `/proc/self/`
 ---
 <!-- slide template="[[Split Vertical]]" -->